andya17/andya17.github.io/_pages/gis.md

 ### Python Script to Download MassGIS DEM Tiles
-As the Geospatial Intern at the Massachusetts Geological Survey, I am tasked with obtaining, analyzing, and presenting environmental information for thousands of long-term ecological research plots located in forests across the state.
-One task which I have completed as part of this process is downloading and managing approximately 1500 digital elevation model (DEM) tiles using a script in a Python Notebook.
+As the Geospatial Intern at the Massachusetts Geological Survey in Summer 2025, I was tasked with obtaining, analyzing, and presenting environmental information for thousands of long-term ecological research plots located in forests across the state.
+One task which I completed as part of this process is downloading and managing approximately 1500 digital elevation model (DEM) tiles using a script in a Python Notebook.
 This script eliminated the need for manual downloading, which would be infeasible given the number of tiles needed, and enabled me to analyze the slope, aspect, and curvature of each 1/5 acre plot.

 Read below or [view in a separate tab](https://colab.research.google.com/drive/1QqpY6Auxgmu5l_vxDMRMq2B6C2lv8Q35){:target="_blank" rel="noopener"}.